 Office of the Blue Economy — MONITOR

-HB 527 (Skidmore) would establish an “Office of the Blue Economy” within the Department of Economic Opportunity and require the state’s Office of Economic and Demographic Research to conduct a biennial review of the “blue economy,” based on its ocean and coastal resources.
+HB 527 (Skidmore) and SB 1484 (Pizzo) would establish an “Office of the Blue Economy” within the Department of Economic Opportunity and require the state’s Office of Economic and Demographic Research to conduct a biennial review of the “blue economy,” based on its ocean and coastal resources.